-(Scouting for people in hospital or with severe disabilities)
+(For people in hospital or with severe disabilities)

-- 4.4.8.1 A special provision may be developed to enable young people with a shared protected characteristic to access the Scouts such as in a hospice or hospital.
-Special provisions may be used where it is not possible or appropriate for a young person to access mainstream Scouting. - 4.4.8.2 Operations which do not follow the standard age range of sections must be approved by the District Lead Volunteer in consultation with those providing special Scouting provision such as a hospice.
-Age range flexibility should meet the required standards outlined in Rule 4.3.8.2. - 4.4.8.3 Youth membership is acquired through making the Promise at an investiture ceremony.
-The Promise needs to be meaningful for each member and flexibility in expressing the Promise may be required to meet the needs of the individual. - 4.4.8.4 Members may wear the uniform of the appropriate section to which they belong.
+A special provision may be developed to enable young people with a shared protected characteristic to access Scouts such as in a hospice or hospital.
+Special provisions may be used where it is not possible or appropriate for a young person to access mainstream Scouts.

-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR

-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by ^[SV] There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.
+Operations which do not follow the standard age range of sections must be approved by the District Lead Volunteer in consultation with those providing special provision such as a hospice.
+Age range flexibility should meet the required standards outlined in Rule 4.3.8.3.

+Youth membership is acquired through making the Promise at an investiture ceremony.
+The Promise needs to be meaningful for each member and flexibility in expressing the Promise may be required to meet the needs of the individual.

+Members may wear the uniform of the appropriate section to which they belong.

-- 4.4.8.5 The Gateway Award operated by Mencap, as an alternative to the DofE Award, may be achieved following the successful completion of the Gateway Award programme.
-The cloth badge is worn on the upper left arm. - 4.4.8.6 Further guidance on the formation and operation of Special Groups is available from UK Headquarters.
+The Gateway Award operated by Mencap, as an alternative to the DofE Award, may be achieved following the successful completion of the Gateway Award programme.
+The cloth badge is worn on the upper left arm.

+Further guidance on the formation and operation of Special Groups is available from UK Headquarters.